smugmug/yui-gallery/src/sm-map/README.md

   Map constructor does.
 Its only valid value in ES6 is the string "is", which causes an ES6 Map to treat `0` and `-0` as distinct values.
 If you care about this for some reason, I'd love to know why.

+* The Y.Map constructor accepts an `options` argument.
+The ES6 Map constructor does not.

 * In older browsers (notably IE8 and lower), the `size` property is enumerable and writable.
 This is unavoidable due to limitations in these browsers.